ross-alexander/dq/scribing/red_laughter/part2.md

 Constraints
 : Unracks the spell, reduces FT value by 3.

-# 2025-03-23

-- Take Waters of Strength (+13)
-- Trigger Enhance
-- Use restorative
-- +5 Sanity points
-- Use 4 sanity
-- See via Crystal of Vision a demilich

 ##  Spell Matrix

 A Spell Matrix takes 7 half days of magical training to create.
 They